NLochmiller/pixel_sorter/README.md

 When the mouse cursor is over the original or sorted image, a small magnified view of the image will show up, with the view centered on the cursor.
 - Pixels: The width and height of the zoomed in area are controlled by this.
 - Size: This controls the size of the popup on the screen.

-## Build Dependencies
-SDL2 and SDL2 image, while this uses DearImGui, those files are included in this repository

-> [!Caution]
-> For now Windows is not supported. *I plan to add support in the future*

 ## License